codingrank/made-in-africa/README.md

-# Opensource project Made in Togo
+# Opensource project made in Africa